angelajfisher/diy-static-deployment/README.md

           via: 172.16.4.2
   version: 2
 ```
+> **Note:** The IPs specified in this example may not match your network's configuration.
+Be sure to double check before applying changes.

 Then run `netplan apply` to put it into effect.

-Install apache2 and allow its ports (443 for https ; 80 for http)
+Install apache2 and allow its ports (443 for https; 80 for http):
 ```
 apt install apache2
 ufw allow Apache
-ufw alow Apache Secure
+ufw allow Apache Secure
 ufw allow <RELEVANT PORT>
 ```

-Upload SSL certs over FTP, then move them to their secure locations:
+Upload SSL cert files over FTP, then move them to their secure locations:
 ```
 mv <KEY>.key /etc/ssl/private/<KEY>.key
 mv <CERT>.crt /etc/ssl/certs/<CERT>.crt
 mv <BUNDLE>.crt /etc/ssl/certs/<BUNDLE>.crt
 ```
+> **Note:** The above example assumes your present working directory houses the FTP'ed files.
+Of course, you could always use absolute paths instead.

 Configure the Apache web server to work with SSL:
 `nano /etc/apache2/sites-available/<SITE NAME>.conf`